Nicky Lopez Preview, Player Props: Braves vs. Giants

 - The Giants pitching staff is 15th in the league with a collective 8.7 strikeouts per nine innings.

-- The Giants' 3.95 team ERA ranks ninth among all league pitching staffs.
+- The Giants' 3.97 team ERA ranks ninth among all MLB pitching staffs.

-- The Giants allow the fourth-fewest home runs in baseball (126 total, one per game).
+- Giants pitchers combine to surrender 128 home runs (one per game), the fourth-fewest in the league.

+- The Giants are sending Junis (3-3) to the mound for his third start of the season.

 © 2023 Data Skrive.
 All rights reserved.